Manpreet-2002/Inbox-updated/README.md

 I first tested the contract on the ganache local network and wrote tests using the mocha test framework.
 Then I used truffle's HDWalletProvider as a provider and the Infura API to connect to the rinkeby test network.

-NOTE:- To run this application, add a scripts.js file in the ethereum folder and add the following code
+NOTE:- To run this application, add a scripts.js file in the INBOX_UPDATED folder and add the following code

 ```
 const seedPhrase = "YOUR 12 WORD SEED PHRASE"